cleaniquecoders/laravel-running-number/docs/04-advanced-features/05-preview-and-batch.md

 ### How It Works

-The `preview()` method:
+The `preview()` method is **completely read-only**:

+1. Queries the database for existing record (no writes)
+2. If record doesn't exist, shows what first number would be based on `startFrom()`
-1. Reads the current counter state
+3. If record exists, reads current counter state
-2. Accounts for pending resets
+4. Accounts for pending resets
-3. Calculates what the next number would be
+5. Calculates what the next number would be
-4. Formats and returns it
+6. Formats and returns it
-5. Does NOT increment the database counter
+7. **No database modifications** - No record creation, no transactions, no locks
+8. Pure read operation - safe to call anytime without side effects

 ### Use Cases